ChanceArthur/tailwindcss-dark-mode/README.md

 }
 ```

+**Please note:** This is only a simple demonstration for how dark variants are enabled and how they could be used.
+The variants provided by this plugin are **not** replacements for Tailwind's own variants, they are to be used _in addition_ to them.
+For example, anywhere you would enable `dark-hover`, you should also enable `hover`.

 ### Changing the Selector

 By default, `.mode-dark` is used as the selector for dark mode.
 You can change this by adding the `darkSelector` key to the `theme` section in your Tailwind configuration.